Bryan Single is a documentary filmmaker and storyteller.

-His second film is the award-winning Children of War (2010).
-Filmed over a period of three years, its story follows a group of child soldiers in Uganda as they exit the battlefield and undergo a process of recovery and renewal while in a rehabilitation center.
-The story’s emotionally moving scenes of peace-building and returning home in the aftermath of war inspired an unprecedented collaboration with the United Nations and bestowed the movie the honor of a ‘World Premiere’ in the historic UN General Assembly Hall in New York City, the first event of its kind.
-Children of War has also galvanized audiences at the European Parliament, the Hague, the US Institute of Peace, the International Red Cross, Konzerthaus Opera House in Berlin, Le Palais des Beaux-Arts in Brussels, and the Egyptian Theater in Hollywood, and has been celebrated in honor of global luminaries such as Sérgio Vieira de Mello (United Nations High Commissioner for Human Rights) and Armin T. Wegner (photographer of the Armenian Genocide during WW1).
+From 2006 to 2009, he was invited into the heart of war-torn Uganda by the Rachele Rehabilitation Center, where he filmed and directed the award-winning CHILDREN OF WAR (2010), a documentary following a group of child soldiers as they exit the battlefield, enter the rehabilitation center, and begin a process of recovery and renewal.
+The film’s evocative scenes of peace-building and returning home in the aftermath of war inspired an unprecedented collaboration with the United Nations and bestowed the movie the honor of a ‘World Premiere’ in the historic UN General Assembly Hall in New York City, the first event of its kind.
+Children of War has also galvanized audiences in the European Parliament, the Hague, the US Institute of Peace, the International Red Cross, Konzerthaus Opera House in Berlin, Le Palais des Beaux-Arts in Brussels, and the Egyptian Theater in Hollywood, and has been celebrated in honor of global luminaries such as Sérgio Vieira de Mello (United Nations High Commissioner for Human Rights) and Armin T. Wegner (photographer of the Armenian Genocide during WW1).
 The film is archived in the library collections of academic institutions around the world, where it continues to be screened.

-To further maximize the impact of Children of War, Bryan paused his work in film for two years to co-found Children of Peace, a nonprofit organization in Uganda which empowers former child soldiers (both boys and girls) through programs in psycho-social support, physical therapy, education, art and music therapy, yoga, vocational and agricultural training, and international advocacy.
-During this time Bryan also served a titular role on the Honorary Artists Board of Advisors for the Bianca Jagger Human Rights Foundation, and as a jury member for the Cinema for Peace Foundation in Berlin, which supports film-based projects addressing global humanitarian and environmental issues.
+To further maximize the social impact of Children of War, Bryan was honored to collaborate with a Ugandan trauma counselor named Jane Ekayu and co-found CHILDREN OF PEACE, a nonprofit organization in Uganda which empowers former child soldiers (both boys and girls) through programs in psycho-social support, physical therapy, education, art and music therapy, yoga, vocational and agricultural training, and international advocacy.
+During this time Bryan also served a titular role on the Honorary Artists Board of Advisors for the Bianca Jagger Human Rights Foundation, and as an ally of the Cinema for Peace Foundation in Berlin, which supports film-based projects addressing global humanitarian and environmental issues.

 Movie, TV Show, Filmmakers and Film Studio WordPress Theme.